Jackson Burns

 AIMSim - Accessible and Extensible GUI for similarity visualization of chemical datasets

 Artificial Intelligence Molecular Similarity (AIMSim), an accessible cheminformatics platform for performing similarity operations on collections of molecules (molecular datasets), provides a unified platform to perform similarity-based tasks on molecular datasets.
-AIMSim is currently in pre-print and can be found on chemrxiv.
+AIMSim is on chemrxiv and CPC.

 CROW - High Throughput Experimentation Data Management Software